22 Rebase for synchronizing work

 Ignore the remote branch (origin/pie_chart_branch), and focus only on the local branch (HEAD -> pie_chart_branch).
 Instead of all three commits, we now only see a single commit (c367b8a).

-In groups of three, a Maintainer and two contributors, begin by setting up the collaboration network (a new repo, forks, clones and setting upstream).
+In groups of three, a Maintainer and two contributors (Contributor A and Contributor B), begin by setting up the collaboration network (a new repo on GitHub, forks, clones and setting upstream).
 Then work together to implement these steps:

-- Maintainer makes two commits to the main branch, contributors use
+1. Maintainer makes two commits to the main branch.
+Contributors use git pull upstream main to synchronize.

-to synchronize. - Each contributor creates a feature branch, and adds two commits to a file with their name.
+2. Each contributor creates a feature branch, and adds two commits to a file named “[yourname].txt” where “yourname” is replaced with your name.

-- Contributors create PRs that the Maintainer sees on the upstream/sahred repository.
+3. Contributors create PRs that Maintainer sees on the upstream/shared repository.
+Do not continue until both contributors have created their PRs.

-- Maintainer then asks the other contributor to rebase their contribution.
+7. Maintainer asks Contributor B to rebase and squash their contribution.

-to get the new work onto the main branch in their local git. - Then the contributor uses rebase and squash (as above) and uses
+8. Contributor B does a git pull upstream main to get the new work onto the main branch in their local git.

-to get their fork syncrhonized with their rebase. - Maintainer should then check the PR and they will find only a single commit (the two previous ones squashed together), now looking as though it branched off main after the first contributor’s work.
+10. Maintainer should then check the PR.
+They will find only a single commit (the two previous ones squashed together), now looking as though it branched off main after the first contributor’s work.
 Maintainer can then accept the rebased PR.